yusuferenayas/react-template/README.md

 # Store

 There is one custom store in template.
 It's powered by Context API and provider.
 Can be found on Store/AppContext.
-Can be created new ones on project demands.
+You can create new ones depending on project requirments.

 ```
 // Reducer.tsx